TravelTimN/minecraft-2bn-tweaks/README.md

 | 💜 Purple | Chorus Fruit, Amethyst Shard | 1.20.0+ |
 | 🖤 Black | Coal, Charcoal | 1.20.0+ |

-All recipes aim to be balanced, thematic, and helpful for younger players, or just anyone who’s dyeing for a better solution.
+All recipes aim to be balanced, thematic, and helpful for younger players, or just anyone who's dyeing for a better solution.

-### Download 2BN-Tweaks Craftable Dyes
+### Download

 | Supported Versions | Download (.zip) |
 | --- | --- |